SimJeg/balaitous/README.md

 - A first feature extractor is applied to get a first vector $X_{full}$
 - The lung mask is applied to the image (only lungs are now visible)
 - A second feature extractor is applied to get a second vector $X_{lung}$
-- For the severe outcome, 2 logistic regressions are applied to $X_{full}$ + age + sex and $X_{lung}$ + age + sex and the 2 probabilities are averaged
+- For the severe outcome, 2 logistic regressions are applied to [$X_{full}$, age, sex] and [$X_{lung}$, age, sex] and the 2 probabilities are averaged
 - For the covid outcome, 2 logistic regressions are applied to $X_{full}$ and $X_{lung}$ and the 2 probabilities are averaged

 The first feature extractor is a ViT-L model pretrained on ImageNet-22k using iBOT ([source](https://github.com/bytedance/ibot)) and finetuned for 35 epochs on 165k CT slices (4k patients from 7 public datasets).
 The second feature extractor is the same ViT-L model without finetuning.
 Model weights can be found on [Zenodo](https://zenodo.org/record/6547999#.Yn9QjJNBxSA).

 Only the 4 logistic regressions were trained on the STOIC database, and only COVID positive patients were used to train the 2 logistic regressions for the prediction of severity.

-*Note : hyper-parameters and feature extractors have been choosen following cross-validation results on the public STOIC database (n=2,000 patients).
+*Note : hyper-parameters and feature extractors have been choosen following cross-validation results on the public STOIC database (n=2000 patients).
 Using the finetuned iBOT model on the plain image instead of the ImageNet model only brought modest performance gains.*

 It is possible to get intermediate output variables from Balaitous using :